 1. Should an employer restrict travel to all “affected areas” where there have been confirmed cases of COVID-19 infections, as reported by the World Health Organization (WHO)?

-The Irish Health Authorities require anyone coming into Ireland, apart from Northern Ireland, to restrict their movements on arrival for 14 days.
+The Irish Health Authorities require anyone coming into Ireland, apart from Northern Ireland, to restrict their movements for 14 days.

 2. What should an employer do if an employee shares that they plan to travel to an affected area?